Jacob Dehn Andersen: Viborg

 After a successful trial at Viborg FF, he signed a two-year contract with the club on 18 July 2016.

 Dehn failed to become a regular part of the squad in the first season, with only three league matches played.

 Skive

 On 31 January 2020, Dehn joined Danish 1st Division club Skive IK.

 Retirement and coaching career

 After 1,5 years at Skive IK, 25-year old Dehn announced his retirement on 28 May 2021 and revealed, that he would continue as an assistant coach for AGF's U-15 squad.
 On 18 July 2022, Dehn was hired as assistant coach of his former club Skive IK.

+On July 2, 2024, Dehn moved to Kolding IF where he was employed as assistant and transition coach under manager Lasse Holmgaard.
+On November 30, 2024, Kolding fired coach Holmgaard and Dehn was appointed interim head coach.
+He continued in his previous postion, after Albert Rudé was appointed manager on January 6, 2025.